Asibul-40/OOP-concepts/OOP fundamental.md

 **Why do we need private variables?**

 We use private access modifier by restricting the access of any unusual access from outside of the class.
-Making the class members private is a good practice in Java for the development purpose.
-We can achieve high level encapsulation ability with the help of **private** access modifier.
+We can achieve high level encapsulation ability with the help of **private** access modifier. <br/>
 Private members are well encapsulated in class and developers know that these variables can not be easily altered without the appropriate accessibility inside of the code.
 Private members are not meant to be altered with the help of outside programmers.
 The term "data hiding" refers to keep the internal data hidden from other classes rather than changing the values directly from outsiders.

 **What is the necessity of getter & setter method ?**